 There is no right or wrong way to feel, and crucially, support is available if you need it.

 We want you to know that although your circumstances have changed, we’re still here for you.

 We understand how difficult and upsetting it can be when a caring role changes or ends.
 You can still access a range of our free services and be a valued part of our caring community.

 - If you are already registered with us, you can receive Welfare Support to check on benefits you may be entitled to or be signposted to other relevant services.
 Our friendly team are here to offer you advice, employment guidance and emotional support.

 - You can access our counselling and befriending services.

-- You are welcome at many of our events, including our specialist Bereavement Support Group, if you are a bereaved carer.
+- You are welcome at many of our events.
+Come together with others that are have experience of looking after someone.
+Learn a new skill or build friendships at our activities and cafés, including our specialist Bereavement Support Group, if you are a bereaved carer.

 - Join us – we have many volunteering opportunities.
 Share your knowledge and experience to help shape services in the area for future carers.